Welcome to The Austin Independent

 The Staff

-A native of Plainview, Texas, who spent her junior high and high school years in West Columbia, Adela moved to Austin in 1974 to attend the University of Texas.
-There she began to better understand the racial discrimination she had experienced throughout her life.
+Adela is a native Texan and moved to Austin in 1974.
+She attended the University of Texas where she began to better understand the racial discrimination she had experienced throughout her life.
 This led her to become politically active.
 At UT, she wrote and researched for Para La Gente, the newspaper of the Raza Unida Party at the university.
-She also got involved in East Austin issues as a member of the Brown Berets and East Austin neighborhood groups.
-In those roles she fought for neighborhood protection and economic justice, and against police brutality — throughout the late 1970s and into the 1980s.
+She later got involved in East Austin issues.
+There she fought for neighborhood protection and economic justice, and against police brutality — throughout the late 1970s and the 1980s.

-Daryl is a native of Roanoke, Virginia who spent his high school years in Birmingham, Alabama before his family moved to Orange, Texas in 1971.
+Daryl moved to Austin in 1976.
+He is a native of Roanoke, Virginia, located in the Blue Ridge Mountains.
+Daryl spent his high school years in Birmingham, Alabama before his family moved to Orange, Texas in 1971.
 After stints in Orange and Houston, Daryl chose Austin as his home.
 He finished college here, graduating from UT in 1979 with a degree in Radio, TV and Film, writing sequence.

 In 1981 Daryl became active in Austin politics, volunteering in both the anti-nuclear movement and the East Austin neighborhood movement — and working to form alliances between the two.
 In 1985 he and journalist Daryl Janes founded the Daryl Herald which covered local governance and politics for three years with a heavy sarcastic bent.
 In 1989 Daryl was hired as politics editor for the Austin Chronicle, writing there from 1989 to 1995.
 During that period Paul Burka of Texas Monthly wrote that Daryl was “the best and most entertaining writer on local politics.”